MicrosoftDocs/cpp-docs/docs/parallel/concrt/reference/concurrency-namespace-functions.md

 ##  <a name="try_receive"></a>  try_receive

 A general try-receive implementation, allowing a context to look for data from exactly one source and filter the values that are accepted.
-If the data is not ready, the method will return false.
+If the data is not ready, the method will return **false**.

 ```
 template <class T>